 What are Organic Fertilizers?

 Organic fertilizers are different in that they provide benefits to plants and soil.
-Organic fertilizers, like Milorganite, stimulate beneficial soil microorganisms and improve the structure of the soil.
+Organic based fertilizers, like Milorganite, stimulate beneficial soil microorganisms and improve the structure of the soil.
 Soil microbes play an important role in converting organic fertilizers into soluble nutrients that can be absorbed by plants.
 Organic fertilizers will provide all the secondary and micro-nutrients your plants need.

 Organic fertilizers typically have a lower NPK analysis than synthetics but feed plants for a much longer period of time.
 Because of this, the impact of organic fertilization is usually more subtle.
 It takes a little longer to get results, but the reward is a green that lasts.